 - Application of portfolio approach

-- Identifying the purchase obligations and recognition of revenue for Continuing Care Retirement Community (“CCRC”) residents and the recording of nonrefundable entrance fees for CCRCs
+- Identification of the performance obligations and recognition of revenue for continuing care retirement community (CCRC) residents and the recording of nonrefundable entrance fees for CCRCs

 - Determination of the transaction price as it relates to third-party estimates